Reewr/master/README.md

 **deps**

 This folder contains all the dependencies of the project as source files.
+All of these, except for one, is git submodules.
+This means that these are retrieved from other repositories when you are cloning it and therefore need the `--recursive` flag.

+The only dependency that is not a submodule is the `OGL` library, which are files that have been generated.
+For more information about the dependencies, please checkout [Licenses](#licenses)

 **media**